Virginia Women's Tennis | Chervinsky and Collard advance to NCAA quarterfinals - ExBulletin

 Virginia Women's Tennis | Chervinsky and Collard advance to NCAA quarterfinals

-WACO, TEXAS Seniors Elaine Chervinsky and Melodie Collard advanced to the quarterfinals of the NCAA Singles and Doubles Championships, held Nov.
+WACO, TEXAS Seniors Elaine Chervinsky and Melodie Collard advanced to the semifinals of the NCAA Doubles Championship, held Nov.
 19-24 in Waco, Texas.

-In singles, Chervinsky earned a huge victory on Thursday (Nov.
-21) to advance to the quarterfinals with a straight sets victory against top seed Mary Stoiana of Texas A&M 6-3, 6-0.
-Against the top seed, Chervinsky won the last eleven games of the match after an early break in the first set.
-Through three matches in the tournament, Chervinsky has yet to drop a set and will next face Auburn's DJ Bennett on Friday (Nov.
-22) in the quarterfinals at 11 a.m.
+Chervinsky and Collard won a back-and-forth match 6-0, 0-6, [10-7] against North Carolina's Tanguilig and Maltby on Friday (Nov.
+22) to advance to the semifinals of the NCAA Doubles Championship.
+After dropping the second set, Chervinsky and Collard won the first six points of the match tiebreak to clinch the win.
+The pair have won all three of their matches in the tournament so far in match tiebreaks.

-In doubles, Chervinsky capped her magical day with another win and advanced to the quarterfinals of the NCAA Doubles Championship with Collard.
-Collard and Chervinsky won the last four points of the tiebreak, scoring 6-2, 4-6.
-[10-7] victory against Guillermina Grant and Aysegul Mert from Georgia.
-Collard and Chervinsky will play in the quarterfinals on Friday (November 22) at 4 p.m
+Chervinsky and Collard will face Florida's Rachel Gailis and Alicia Dudeney in the semifinals on Saturday (Nov.
+23) at 1:30 p.m.

 HOW TO FOLLOW